fahadsaleem020/ebravo-scrapper/README.md

 ## Conclusion

-This Node.js server provides a simple way to generate an IPTV playlist file based on the channels extracted from a web page.
+This Node.js server provides a simple way to generate an IPTV playlist file based on the channels extracted from the web page at "http://ebravo.pk/classic/webtv?cat=All".
 By following the installation and usage instructions, you can set up your own IPTV server and customize it according to your requirements.